 AP Physics 2: Algebra-based: Example Textbook List

-All editions of the following textbooks after the year 2011 are appropriate for use in meeting the AP Physics 2 curriculum requirements.
-Earlier editions of these texts and other textbooks not listed here (including concise textbooks) may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics 2 classroom, please consult the Resource Library in the Online Teacher community, or the Teachers' Resources section of AP Central.
+The specified editions of the following textbooks meet the AP Physics 2 curricular requirements.
+Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
+For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics 2 classroom, please consult the AP Physics Teacher Community.

 Cutnell, J. D. and Johnson, K. Physics.
 Hoboken, NJ: John Wiley & Sons.